Safe Virtual Neighborhood Frequently Asked Questions

 How do I block emails from a specific address?

-How do I block a Snapchat sender?
+Can I block a Snapchat sender?

 If the unwanted chat is not from a friend, then tap the “Chat” bubble and find the unwanted person from the list of people that appears by tapping on their name and holding down briefly.
 Tap ⚙️.
 It’s in the upper-right corner of the dialog box.
 Tap “Block.”